 Building impressive sales presentations to wow new prospects

-Loom is loved by Disney, Amazon, Asana, and Walmart, to name a few of our customers.
+Loom is loved by Disney, Amazon, Asana, and Walmart, to name a few.
 Stop it, we're blushing! 😊

 Loom offers three pricing plans to suit your needs.

 Starter: this is entirely free!
-Record up to 25 videos per person, with instant editing, unlimited transcriptions, privacy controls and viewer insights.
+Record up to 25 videos per person, with unlimited transcriptions, privacy controls and viewer insights.